AverageHelper/Gamgee/README.md

 >
 > - J. R. R. Tolkien

-A Discord bot to play around with APIs and things
+A Discord bot to play around with APIs and things.
+As for the name, I thought it was neat.
+Samwise Gamgee is a name that deserves to be remembered.

 ## Prerequisites